romarioj2h/top40ukgenerator/README.md

 ### TODO:

-- Make playlistID a parameter
+- Make playlistId a parameter
-- Clean the playlist before insert videos
+  - If playlistId is not provided so we can create a new one
 - Improve code organization
+- Search for official video
+- being able to especify a date to search in Official Singles Chart Top 40